openvinotoolkit/model_server/docs/metrics.md

 ## Available metrics families

-Metrics from default list are enabled with the `metrics_enabled` flag or json configuration.
+Metrics from default list are enabled with the `metrics_enable` flag or json configuration.

 However, you can enable also additional metrics by listing all the metrics you want to enable in the `metric_list` flag or json configuration.